AUTOMCAS/learning_journey/README.md

 - I know how and where to look for help.
 - I can effectively use TDD.
 - I have a well established and effective processes for solving problems.
-- I can efficiently and methodically bebug.
+- I can efficiently and methodically debug.
 - I can methodically solve any small problem, so I can solve any large problem.